 The word “therefore” expresses the conclusion to the believer’s attitude toward divine discipline.
 In view of the argument of chapter 12 to this point, the believer is to take encouragement from what was said.
 Many contestants in the Greek games reached a point of exhaustion and mental defeat.
-At that point, he would either shirk the contest or persist to the finish.
+At that point, they would either shirk the contest or persist to the finish.

-Verses 12-17 urge the believer to live in peace and holiness.
-The “therefore” here shows how Christians are to apply the teaching in the early part of chapter 12.
+Verses 12–17 urge the believer to live in peace and holiness.
+The “therefore” here shows how Christians are to apply the teaching of the early part of chapter 12.
 It is necessary to turn what we know into practical experience.
 Since divine discipline is necessary and serves for spiritual growth, it is necessary to take courage in seeing what God is doing in the life of the believer.

 strengthen [lift up] the hands which hang down,